ResearchObject/ro-crate/docs/1.2-DRAFT/contextual-entities.md

 Care should be taken to not describe two conceptually different contextual entities with the same identifier - e.g. if `https://en.wikipedia.org/wiki/Josiah_S._Carberry` is a [Person] it SHOULD NOT also be a [CreativeWork] (although this example is a fictional person!).

-Where a related URL exist that may not be unique enough to serve as identifier, it can instead be added to a contextual entity using the property [url].
+Where a related URL exists that may not be unique enough to serve as identifier, it can instead be added to a contextual entity using the property [url].

 See the [appendix on JSON-LD identifiers](appendix/jsonld.md#describing-entities-in-json-ld) for details.